zlog-in/docs-1/docs/tutorials/crossword.md

 ## Seed phrase

 > **Tip:** A seed phrase (also called mnemonic seed or mnemonic phrase) is a random sequence of words.
-This sequence, entered in the right order, is converted using formulas to numbers that gives access to a wallet and the public/private key pairs that it contains.
+This sequence, entered in the right order, is converted to a private key that allows access to an account or contract.

 Let's apply it to our puzzle: each word of the seed phrase corresponds to the hint numbers on the crossword, with across before down when applicable.